 Lab Procedures Quiz (5 pts)

-More details of the laboratory grading is provided in the handout, “Chem.
-31 Laboratory Report Schedule”.
+More details of the laboratory grading is provided at the bottom of the section: laboratory report grading schedule

 Assignment of grades:

 The break-down of grades will depend on the class average (in other words be curved), but a higher class average will result in more high grades.
 The following grading scheme (excluding +s and s) can be considered typical although higher cut-offs are not expected:

 A 90 100%

 C 66 78%

 NOTE: There is a minimum score requirement of at least 50% in both the lecture and laboratory sections to get a grade of C- or above.